Maggie O'Farrell: Film

-In January 2024, it was reported that Chloé Zhao was planning to adapt Hamnet for the screen alongside O'Farrell.
-Paul Mescal and Jessie Buckley were reported as being chosen for the leading roles.
+In January 2024, Chloé Zhao made plans to adapt Hamnet for the screen alongside O'Farrell.
+Paul Mescal and Jessie Buckley were chosen for the leading roles.
 Focus Features will be a creative partner on the project.
 Emily Watson and Joe Alwyn also joined the cast in supporting roles.
 Directors Steven Spielberg and Sam Mendes joined on as producers for the film in August 2024, shortly after filming finished.

 Hamnet world premiered at the 52nd Telluride Film Festival to rave reviews.
 The film then went to the Toronto International Film Festival, where it won the highly coveted People's Choice Award.
-The film will have a limited theatrical release in the United States on November 27 before expanding nationwide December 12.
-The film will be released in the UK January 9.
+The film had a limited theatrical release in the United States on November 27 before expanding nationwide December 12.
+The film was released in the UK on January 9.

+In 2026, the film won the Golden Globe Award for Best Motion Picture – Drama.

 The Marriage Portrait

 In May 2024, Audrey Diwan was attached to direct a film adaptation of The Marriage Portrait for Element Pictures and Wildside.
-No further details had been announced.
+No further details have been announced.

 Personal life

-O'Farrell married fellow writer William Sutcliffe, whom she met while they were students at Cambridge; they didn't become a couple, however, until ten years or so after they graduated.
-As of 2017 they lived in Edinburgh, Scotland, with their three children.
+O'Farrell married fellow writer William Sutcliffe, whom she met while they were students at Cambridge; they didn't become a couple, however, until about ten years after they graduated.
+As of 2017, they lived in Edinburgh, Scotland, with their three children.
 She has said of Sutcliffe: "Will's always been my first reader, even before we were a couple, so he's a huge influence.
 He's brutal but you need that".

 One of O'Farrell's children suffers with severe allergies, the challenges of which she writes about in her memoir.

 Recognition and awards

-O'Farrell appeared in Waterstones 25 Authors for the Future list in 2007.
+O'Farrell appeared in Waterstones' 25 Authors for the Future list in 2007.

-In July 2021 she was announced a Fellow of the Royal Society of Literature (FRSL).
+In July 2021 she was announced as a Fellow of the Royal Society of Literature (FRSL).

+In 2026 O'Farrell was nominated, along with Chloé Zhao, for Best Adapted Screenplay in the Academy Awards for the film Hamnet.
+They would eventually win Best Script at the Irish Film & Television Awards.